|David Drake's Life

 friendship to all — and, every nation

-Dave was purchased at the sale by Reverend John's son, Franklin Landrum.
-This was the beginning of one of the most difficult periods in Dave's life.
+The potter was purchased at the sale by Reverend John's son, Franklin Landrum.
+This was the beginning of one of the most difficult periods in Dave Drake's life.
 He was faced with a series of events, including three murders, that strained relations between the slaves and slave owners of the area.
 Perhaps most difficult for Dave was the suicide of one of the women who worked in the pottery with him, following her whipping by Franklin Landrum.
 What a disturbing, complicated time this whole period of anger and punishment and treachery must have been for the families, slave and free, at Horse Creek.
-No poems by Dave have been found from this period, which has led many to suspect that he was forbidden to write.
-If Dave had been able to write freely on his jars at this time, what terrible images he would have had to draw on.
+No poems by Dave Drake have been found from this period, which has led many to suspect that he was forbidden to write.
+If he had been able to write freely on his jars at this time, what terrible images he would have had to draw on.

 About 1856, Lewis Miles began to worry as issue after issue arose to divide the country.
 Knowing that paper money could become worthless if war broke out between North and South, Lewis turned to pottery to protect his family.
 He instructed Dave to make a little stoneware container for him each month, a miniature version of the great jars the potter was known for.
 Lewis filled each one with gold and buried it.

 When war came in 1861, every eligible male in the Miles and Landrum families volunteered for military duty.
-Though many slaves from the area accompanied the sons of their owners to war or were conscripted to build fortifications around endangered cities, Dave, sixty years old and missing a leg, was kept at Stony Bluff to work in the factory.
-Jars that Dave made for Lewis Miles survive from every year of the war except the final one.
-He wrote his last known poem on May 3, 1862, on a twenty-inch-high storage jar that, in spite of the disruptions of wartime, is almost perfectly formed:
+Though many slaves from the area accompanied the sons of their owners to war or were conscripted to build fortifications around endangered cities, Dave Drake, sixty years old and missing a leg, was kept at Stony Bluff to work in the factory.
+Jars that he made for Lewis Miles survive from every year of the war except the final one.
+He wrote his last known poem on May 3, 1862, on a twenty-inch-high storage jar that, in spite of the emotional and physical disruptions of wartime, is almost perfectly formed:

 I, made this Jar, all of cross